-- to provide a safe and secure environment where education is always central to the planning of provision and all adults understand the specific needs of LAC and Post LAC students - to narrow the gap between the attainment of LAC and Post LAC students and their peers, ensuring accelerated and rapid progress. - to use the allocated Pupil Premium Plus (PP+) to ensure effective impact - for all LAC students to have a minimum of three Personal Education Planning (ePEP) meetings in an academic year and for the joint planning to actively impact on each child's learning on a daily basis, to ensure accelerated and rapid progress - for all adults to provide discreet, sensitive, child-led support, with one identified key adult (usually the LAC manager) who will form a strong relationship and take a special interest in daily life at school - for the LAC manager to identify appropriate provision in school to support both academic and the social, emotional and mental health needs of the young person - LAC students and their foster families will feel part of the school community; they will be actively welcomed into the community in recognition of the specific needs of this group
+- Our priority is to ensure psychological and environmental safety first: it is the foundation on which everything else depends. - We understand that students in our school have different starting points in their young lives; they have unique capabilities, sensitivities, and vulnerabilities and because of this, young people will demonstrate different emotional states and reactions to their environment and their curriculum. - for all students who are looked after to have three Personal Education Planning (ePEP) meetings in an academic year and for the joint planning to actively impact on each child's learning on a daily basis, to ensure accelerated and rapid progress. - To ensure that the voices of young people and their carers are heard alongside the professionals around the young person and reflected in all target-setting and planning - to use the allocated Pupil Premium Plus (PP+) to ensure effective impact. - for all adults to provide discreet, sensitive, child-led support, with one identified key adult (usually the LAC Manager) who will form a strong relationship and take a special interest in daily life at school. - for the LAC Manager to identify appropriate provision in school to support both academic and the social, emotional and mental health needs of the young person. - to narrow the gap between the attainment of students who are (post) looked after and their peers, ensuring accelerated and rapid progress.